nilanjanchatterjee/parturition/README.md

 ## Output data
 ### Artefacts
- - Partuition_vel.pdf: pdf with the step-length plots with the marked threshold (red-dashed line) and partuitin intervel (blue-dotted line)
+ - Parturition_vel.pdf: pdf with the step-length plots with the marked threshold (red-dashed line) and parturition intervel (blue-dotted line)
- - Partuition_date_output.csv: csv with the individual id, partution time and partuiton lat-long
+ - Parturition_date_output.csv: csv with the individual id, partution time and parturiton lat-long

 ## Parameters